Benicius/nuts/README.md

 FeignClient to consume a client service, the service have a little configuration inside the application.yaml did only to FeignClient.

+To run this service, it is only make a clone, to import your IDE and Run NutsApplication.class.

 ## Exercise 1

 - For the first exercise I create a class DivisibleNumber only for this exercise, this clas have an Int number